 I recently wrote about whether or not the theory of evolution was compatible with Christianity.
 I argued rather briefly that the theory of evolution is compatible with Christianity.
 In this post I will try to address the question: Could the theory of evolution be incompatible with atheism?

 The philosopher Alvin Plantinga has a very interesting response to this question.
 He does not argue that evolution is incompatible with every form of atheism.
-But, he does argue that the theory of evolution is incompatible with naturalism which is a very popular belief of most atheists.
-When I first heard this argument I didn't agree with it, but as I read it more carefully and as I studied some of objections to it from other philosophers, I became convinced that it is a really good argument.
+But, he does argue that the theory of evolution is incompatible with certain forms of naturalism commonly assumed by many atheists.
+I am still not sure if I am fully convinced, but It is a very interesting argument and worth examining.
 Before one can understand this argument they need a few conceptual tools.

 The first tool is the idea of conditional probability.
-Conditional probability tries to show the probability of something happening, given something else.
-For instance, the probability that Brigham is a Mormon given that he lives in Utah is high.
-On the other hand, the probability that Mohammed is a Mormon given that he lives in Kuwait is low.
+Conditional probability is the probability of something happening, given something else.
+For instance, the probability that a person named Brigham is a Mormon given that he lives in Utah is high.
+On the other hand, the probability that a person named Mohammed is a Mormon given that he lives in Kuwait is low.

 Defeaters for belief